 Two researchers from Patuakhali Science and Technology University (PSTU) have started their four-year PhD program in January 2020.
 The program is a so-called sandwich PhD.
 Sandwich PhD candidates are international PhD candidates who work at a university or research institute and only spend part of their time at Wageningen University (WU).
 The PhD candidates have written the research proposal at Wageningen University.
 Additionally, they have participated in a Climate Smart Agriculture related MSc course.
 Currently, the PhD candidates have returned to Bangladesh to work on their research – as far as the circumstances allow.
 When their research work is finished, they will return to Wageningen University to finalize the thesis.
 We would like to introduce you to our PhD candidates at this page.
 You can also find the abstract of their research proposal here.

-Moriom Akter Mousumi is lecturer at the department of plant pathology at PSTU.
+Moriom Akter Mousumi is assistant professor at the department of plant pathology at PSTU.
 For her PhD she examines the opportunities for the use of Climate Information Services by farmers in coastal Bangladesh.

 Md.
 Isfatuzzaman Bhuyan is lecturer at the department of Agronomy.
 He examines adaptation strategies to salt intrusion in the coastal zones of Bangladesh.
 The research proposal of Md.
 Isfatuzzaman Bhuyan has been approved by the Wageningen Institute for Environment and Climate Research (WIMEK).